-Results of the combining ability analysis for weight of fruits per plant revealed significance for s.c.a. variance only indicating the predominant role of nonadditive gene action.
-This is in conformity with the findings of Sharma and Mahajan (1978), Singh and Singh (1978), Elangovan et al. (1981a), Poshiya and Singh (1986), Chaudhary et al. (1991) (1986b), and Shukla Shivagamasundari et al. (1992a).
-However, additive type of gene action for yield per plant was reported by Rao and Ramu (1978), Singh and Singh (1979b), Pratap and Dhankar (1980b), Thaker et (1981), Vijay and Manohar (1986a), Radhika (1988), Randhawa al. (1989), Vashist (1990), Veeraraghavathatham and Irulappan (1991a) and Lakshmi (1992).
-The parent $P_4$ was the best general combiner $P_1 \times P_4$ involving the good combiner showed and the hybrid the highest s.c.a. effect closely followed by $P_6 \ge P_1$ and $P_1 \ge P_2$ resulting from poor x poor general combiners.
-The cross $P_4$ x $P_1$ involving one good combiner was also a good combination.
-This character exhibited significant reciprocal differences as reported by Shivagamasundari et al. (1992a).

-character seemed to be under the control of This dominance gene effects though there was environmental influence Similar finding was reported by Veeraraghavathatham and also.
-Irulappan (1991a).
+Results of the combining ability analysis for weight of per plant revealed significance for s.c.a. variance fruits only indicating the predominant role of nonadditive gene action.
+This is in conformity with the findings of Sharma and Mahajan (1978), Singh and Singh (1978), Elangovan et al. (1981a), Poshiya and Shukla (1986b), Singh (1986), Chaudhary et al. (1991) and Shivagamasundari et al. (1992a).
+However, additive type of gene for yield per plant was reported by Rao and Ramu action (1978),Thaker et Singh and Singh (1979b), Pratap and Dhankar (1980b), al. (1981), Vijay and Manohar (1986a), Radhika (1988), Randhawa (1989), Vashist (1990), Veeraraghavathatham and Irulappan (1991a) and Lakshmi (1992).
+The parent $P_4$ was the best general combiner and the hybrid $P_1 \times P_4$ involving the good combiner showed -thehighest s.c.a. effect closely followed by $P_6 \times P_1$ and $P_1 \times P_1$ $P_2$ resulting from poor x poor general combiners.
+The cross $P_4 \times P_1$ involving one good combiner was also a good combination.
+This character exhibited significant reciprocal differences as reported by Shivagamasundari et al. (1992a), character seemed to be under the control of This dominance gene effects though there was environmental influence also.
+Similar finding was reported by Veeraraghavathatham and Irulappan (1991a).
 Dominance of increasing alleles was noticed when the $F_1s$ were considered.
 But with the reciporcal $F_1s$ , the decreasing alleles were found to be dominant.
-Pratap etal.
-(1981) and Veeraraghavathatham and Irulappan (1991a) noticed dominance of increasing alleles.
-The dominant and recessive The genes were also asymmetrically distributed. with genes and negative effects were almost symmetrically positive distributed among the parents.
+Pratap et al. (1981) and Veeraraghavathatham and Irulappan (1991a) noticed dominance of increasing alleles.
+The dominant and recessive genes were also asymmetrically distributed.
+The genes with negative effects were almost symmetrically positive and distributed among the parents.
 The average degree of dominance indicated overdominance for yield per plant.
 But the graphical analysis revealed the presence of epistasis for this trait.
 Over dominance was also reported by Pratap et al. (1981) Korla and Sharma (1987), Randhawa (1989) and Veeraraghavathatham and Irulappan (1991a).